 How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-Define the set of accessibility requirements that can be met even under these circumstances.
-Examples of such requirements might include text alternatives to identify images, videos, and audio, indicating inaccessible content (for example radar images without description of the image content, and videos without audio/text descriptions), supporting users in creating accessible content (for user-generated content), and ensuring that non-conforming content does not impede on the accessibility of other content. [wording for this bullet does not yet have full consensus in the subgroup]

-Define consistent ways for content providers to provide additional context about accessibility features and barriers in the content they provide.
-Examples of such context might include specifying which content does and does not yet meet the intended level of conformance, the types of accessibility issues that can occur in the non-conforming content, and the reasons for why these issues may or are known to occur.
-This context could be made available in human- and machine-readable formats.

 Define consistent ways for users to contact the content provider for reasonable accommodation needs.

+Again – the role of the technical standard is to define what is accessible or not – rather than to determine if it is reasonable or not for a particular situation.
+So there is not much a technical accessibility standard can do since this is a policy issue.
+But one where we can provide guidance that can be useful to policymakers.

-How accompanying guidance might contribute to addressing this situation
+How guidance documents accompanying the technical standard might contribute to addressing this situation

-Example guidance to help address this situation could include:
+Guidance to help address this situation might include:

+Identify a set of accessibility requirements that might be reasonalbe even under these circumstances.

+Examples of such requirements might include

+text alternatives to identify images, videos, and audio,

+indicating inaccessible content (for example radar images without description of the image content, and videos without audio/text descriptions),

+supporting users in creating accessible content (for user-generated content), and

+ensuring that non-conforming content does not impede on the accessibility of other content. [wording for this bullet does not yet have full consensus in the subgroup]

 Provide examples to illustrate the situation and potential approaches to help address the situation (similar to the examples in this document).

 Provide explanations of the benefits and limitations of automated retrofitting approaches, including for language changes, text alternatives, and captions.

 Provide examples of good practices in indicating content with and without active support for accessibility, and in writing accessibility statements (in human- and machine-readable formats).

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

-Define accessibility in content.
+Define accessibility oversight and tolerance levels in content.

+Define criteria under which individuals can request conforming versions of the content.
 This could include considerations for:

 type and volume of the content in question

-frequency in which the content is used
+frequency of use

-importance of the content to the core purpose of the overall online presence (website, app, ...)
+importance of the content to the core purpose of the overall online presence (website, app, ..)

 relative priority of the content for people with disabilities

-how accessibility bugs are addressed in relation to the impact they may have on specific groups of people

-any systematic exclusion of accessibility versus evolving improvements

-size and capability of the content provider

-potential alternatives and compromise solutions

-applicable reasonable efforts concepts

-Define criteria under which individuals can request conforming versions of the content.
-This could include considerations for:

-type and volume of the content in question

 size and capability of the content provider